nisovin/Shopkeepers/README.md

 Todo
 ----
 * Consider replacing the trade interface with a custom one made from a regular inventory.
 It wouldn't look as nice, but it would potentially allow better functionality.
 It would be a config option.
-* Look into whether there's a way to fix the InventoryClickEvent cancellation bug that was introduced in 1.7.2.
 * Improve chest protection (the anti-hopper code is inefficient).
 * Possibly change the way the different "shop object" types are handled to make adding new ones easier.
 * Add MySQL support (maybe someday, certainly not urgent).